Child Hospitalized with Lifelong Health Issues After City of Titusville Sewage Spill

 Whistleblowers at the water department told the Fight for Zero environmental investigative teams that sewage was being sent to a pond in Space View Park.
 They did this to avoid having human waste on the streets of Titusville's historic downtown area.
 The team wanted to look into this situation, so they decided to film the pipe connected to the memorial pond, which is connected to the Indian River Lagoon.
 There were worries that sewage was being released into the Indian River Lagoon from two places.
 However, it was difficult to access the pipe because it was fenced off and had no trespassing signs.
 As a result, advocates had to use kayaks on the water to see the location.

-The government of Titusville claims that the sewage spill was controlled and didn't cause significant harm to the Indian River Lagoon.
+Titusville officials claimed that the sewage spill was controlled and didn't cause significant harm to the Indian River Lagoon.
 On the other hand, environmental scientists examined the levels of E. Coli and toxins and found dangerous bacteria in the lagoon when the spill happened.

 Environmentalists talked to community members who attended the Christmas event and fell ill.
 They captured photos and videos of the spill and participated in meetings with local officials to express their worries about the potential health issues caused by harmful exposures.